Consultation and learning

 5.1 Stimulate long-term participation

 Plant boxes available in the area since 2012.
 Preschool children and residents have the opportunity to participate in tours of beehives and guided tours etc.

 5.2 Sustainable consumption

 Pop-up Reuse have to date has 20,700 visitors in Stockholm Royal Seaport.
-The idea for Pop-up Reuse comes from an innovation work within the framework of the project.

 4 pre-schools of 10 are Green Flag certified.